Etta-Varshith/Task-Manager/README.md

 ## Functionalities
 -Some functionalities include:
 - Adding a task by filling details as follows:

-  - i) Entering the task name
+  - Entering the task name
-  - ii)Entering the Due date
+  - Entering the Due date
-  - iii)Entering the Priority
+  - Entering the Priority
--2 Toggling the mode
+- Toggling the mode
--3 Clearing all tasks at once
+- Clearing all tasks at once
--4 Edit ,delete or mark task as complete
+- Edit ,delete or mark task as complete